dmartinpro/ugit/README.md

 See the [open issues](https://github.com/turfptax/ugit/issues) for a list of proposed features (and known issues).

-As we test and update the code to work in a variety of scenarious we wish to have the following features implemented as soon as possible.
+As we test and update the code to work in a variety of scenarios, we wish to have the following features implemented as soon as possible.

 - Rollback function
 - SHA1 internal hash storage - Currently ugit pulls all files
 - ugit.py update function - updates the ugit.py code from this repository (currently in dev branch)
 - Simplified Logging